COVID-19 Interest Waiver and Payment Suspension

 Borrowers who are already enrolled in an income-driven repayment plan can also seek an immediate recalculation of their monthly payment amount if they experience a loss of income.

 Defaulted Federal Loans

-Under the CARES Act, involuntary collection activity ceased on defaulted federal student loans held by the U.S. Department of Education, including wage garnishments, social security benefit offsets, and tax refund interceptions.
-Additionally, payments were suspended for borrowers enrolled in rehabilitation plans.
-On January 21, 2021, the Biden Administration announced that these benefits would continue through August 31, 2022.
+The CARES Act, paused involuntary collection activity on defaulted federal student loans held by the U.S. Department of Education, including wage garnishments, social security benefit offsets, and tax refund interceptions.
+Additionally, payments were paused for borrowers enrolled in rehabilitation plans.
+On August 6, 2021, the Biden administration announced that these benefits would continue through August 31, 2022.
 On April 6, 2022, the administration also announced that it would all borrowers with paused loans to receive a “fresh start” on repayment by eliminating the impact of delinquency and default and allowing them to reenter repayment in good standing.
 More details are expected to be forthcoming on this program.

 - If your federal tax refund was in the process of being withheld on or after March 13, 2020, your federal tax refund will be returned to you.

 - Similarly, any portion of your Social Security benefit that was in the process of being offset on or after March 13, 2020 will be returned to you.